accountt21/connect-4/README.md

 - A lightweight **Alpine-based Docker image** to build and run the game.

 ## Agent
-Explained in the PDF attached in the appendix.
+Explained in the PDF attached.

 ## Networking (experimental)